imran1509/LW-Tasks/Everyday Summary/Everyday-Summary.md

 IN this whole task I also learned that I need to focus on my coding more.
 Because manual instrumentation will be much more useful in real time project to get very specific metrics and traces.
 So I started learning coding with Golang.

+## :date: 8 April - 10 April

+I had a call with David and Callum to provide a task update and discuss the next steps.
+The following objective was to debug the entire application and ensure that traces were successfully collected and visualized in the Grafana dashboard.
+Additionally, I was instructed to re-create the full setup using GitOps with ArgoCD, as the current installation was not stored or versioned, making it non-reproducible in the event of a namespace deletion.

+During this period, I focused on debugging the application and was able to successfully get the traces displayed in the Grafana dashboard.

+## :date: 11 April - 16 April
+I created a dedicated repository for the GitOps task and began setting up the environment accordingly.
+I successfully deployed the complete application onto the ArgoCD server, though I encountered several errors and challenges throughout the process.
+Currently, both the application and the observability stack are running as expected.
+However, I am still working on resolving an issue where traces are not appearing in the Grafana dashboard, and I am actively investigating and addressing this.